sthesing/.textadept/README.md

 # .textadept
-Config files for the Textadept Editor
+Config files for the [Textadept Editor](https://foicica.com/textadept/).

 Most of these settings are highly personalized, maybe they are of some use to other people (if only as an example of bad lua code 😉).

 My field is Social Science, so this makes extensive use of snippets in LaTeX and Markdown.
+I write mainly in German, so a lot of stuff is only useful in German Academia.

 ## Submodules
 I use the textadept-themes repo of rgieseke: